kgmt0/megapixels/README.md

 All tools are contained in `tools/`

-* `list_devices` lists all V4L2 devices and their hardware layout
+* `list_devices` lists all V4L2 devices and their hardware layout.
-* `camera_test` lists controls and video modes of a specific camera and tests capturing data from it
+* `camera_test` lists controls and video modes of a specific camera and tests capturing data from it.

 ## Linux video subsystem

-Most of the logic is contained inside `main.c`, but before we look at it, it is convenient to have some basic notions about the Linux video subsystem that Megapixels directly uses (instead of, for example, using a higher level framework such as "gstreamer", as other camera apps do).
+Most of the logic is contained inside `main.c`, but before we look at it, it is convenient to have some basic notions about the Linux video subsystem that Megapixels directly uses (instead of, for example, using a higher level framework such as `gstreamer`, as other camera apps do).

 Typically, for "simple" video capture devices (such as some old webcams on a PC), the Linux kernel creates an entry on `/dev/` called `/dev/videoX` (where X